theramiyer/blog/content/post/2016/on-vegetarianism.md

 No one way of lifestyle is better than the other.
 It’s a matter of personal preference.
 But does that mean it should not be taken seriously?
 No.

-Most people feel very strongly about these things—I do.
+Most people feel very strongly about these things.
 Let’s understand that there’s quite some thought behind someone choosing to be a vegetarian or a non-vegetarian.
 Granted, most non-vegetarians are non-vegetarians because of the claim that non-vegetarian food tastes better than vegetarian food, but that’s again their liberty.
 Nobody has any right to comment on it or preach otherwise.

 They would be vegetarians if they wanted to be.
-Simple.

 At the same time, vegetarians choose the path because they too feel strongly about their stand.
 And that should also be respected.
 Most of us consider forceful feeding of meat as a kind of harassment.
-It is because the person who fed them that, went straight against their principles, against human rights, and made them do what they wouldn’t, given a choice.
+It is because the person who fed them that, went straight against their principles, against their personal rights, and made them do what they wouldn’t, given a choice.
 It is the same as taking advantage of an inebriated person.
 And besides, harassment in any form is wrong.
 The person will never again see you the same way they used to, before the incident.
 So what’s the point anyway?

-Also, vegetarians would be non-vegetarians if they wanted to be. _Simple._
+Also, they would be non-vegetarians if they wanted to be.

 Religion?
 Well, I don’t usually touch that point.
 But some of them have the idea, ‘OK, his religion, or his customs do not stop him from eating meat.
 So I fed him some.’
 That does not make it right.
 It’s not just religion or medical